HousleyLabs/aci-audit-collector/README_curl_in_bash.md

-# Housley ACI Audit Application - Shell Method #
+# Housley ACI Audit Application - Curl in Bash Method #
 This script uses curl to collect data from the APIC